 We are a high-volume program, consistently performing about 500 total procedures each year.

-Below is our results for many common operations from the last five years as compared with published national averages; in all cases, our program outperformed the average expectations in North America.
+Our results for many common operations as compared with published national averages are below.
 For information on the conditions treated, click here.

 Source: Table 5 of the STS Harvest report period ending 12/31/2017